Skip to main content

 6 Signs You Should Run From a Job Offer

-By August 18, 2021October 21st, 2024Interview Advice, Job Search
+By August 18, 2021November 14th, 2024Interview Advice, Job Search

 As we all do, you thoroughly prepare for meeting your prospective new employer by rehearsing answers and picking the perfect outfit.
 You go into an interview with the mindset that the point of this is for you to impress the hiring manager, that this is your final test.
 I personally have done all of these things and after lots of awful, ill-fitting jobs, I am here to admit I was wrong.
 Way wrong.
+Because sometimes you have to run from a job offer.

 Job Interviews Are a Two-Way Conversation